sujalarora17/NIT-C-Internship/README.md

 ## Note

-Due to large project size and model files, the complete project (including large assets) is also available in the **Releases section** as a ZIP file.

-Environment files such as `.env`, `.venv`, and `node_modules` are intentionally excluded from this repository.
+Large files and assets are available in the Releases section.